Iasa-Global/btabok/pages/top_menu/engagement_models_m.md

 ---
-title: Engagement Models
+title: "Engagement Models"
-keywords: mydoc
+keywords:
 sidebar: mydoc_sidebar
-toc: false
+toc: true
 permalink: engagement_models_m.html
 folder: top_menu
+summary: "The goal of the engagement model is to make the best use of architecture teams work to deliver on business technology strategy."
 ---

 ## What is an Engagement Model